 The length of time required for an ex-offender to become 'rehabilitated' depends on the sentence received and the age when convicted.
-Some custodial sentences never become 'spent'.
+Custodial sentences of more than two-and-a-half years can never become 'spent'.
 Cautions, reprimands and final warnings are not considered to be criminal convictions and so are not covered by the Rehabilitation of Offenders Act.

 In order to protect certain vulnerable groups within society there are a large number of posts and professions that are exempt from the Rehabilitation of Offenders Act.
 These include posts involving access to children, young people, the elderly, disabled people, alcohol or drug misusers and the chronically sick.
 In such cases, organisations are legally entitled to ask applicants for details of all convictions, irrespective of whether they are 'spent' or 'unspent' under the Rehabilitation of Offenders Act.
-For these posts an applicant must declare all convictions, both 'spent' and 'unspent' cautions, reprimands and final warnings on the application form.
-Additionally for an Enhanced Disclosure all non-conviction information that has a bearing on suitability for appointment should be disclosed as well.
-If you would prefer to email this directly to the Resourcing Team please email staff.recruitment@uea.ac.uk titled "Confidential - DBS".